ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/vars-readme.md

+# Table of Contents

+1. How to check which environment variables you need to add in the variables group.
+2. How to view the connection strings for the variables

 ## How to check which environment variables you need to add in the variables group.

 Navigate to the following directory in the Git Repo that you have connected with Data factory. (**adf_publish** branch)